FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

-Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use iwth a video.
+Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **Include a short video demonstrating the finished result.**